The effect of colors on silhouette perception

 -

-Ultimately, how we perceive body shape largely depends on how colors are used in our clothing.
-Whether creating the illusion of a slimmer silhouette, accentuating volume, or drawing attention to specific focal points, color palette plays a vital role in how we interpret fashion and appearance physical.
-By understanding the effect of color on silhouette perception, we can use this visual power to highlight our assets and express our style in a confident and creative way.
+Ultimately, how we perceive our silhouette largely depends on how colors are used in our clothing.
+Whether it’s to create the illusion of a slimmer silhouette, to accentuate volume, or to draw attention to specific focal points, color palette plays a vital role in how we interpret fashion and physical appearance.
+By understanding how color affects our perception of silhouette, we can use this visual power to highlight our assets and express our style in a confident and creative way.